 - The relevancy of your work to a diverse Brooklyn audience.

-- Feasible residency goals and how well they align with our facilities and technical resources.
+- Residency goals that align with our facilities and technical resources.

 - Community Media Center Accessibility: The Community Media Center is housed within BRIC House at 647 Fulton St, and has an accessible entrance on Rockwell Place.
 The Community Media Center television studios, equipment checkout, and media lab are located on the second floor and are accessible by an elevator.
 There is an accessible restroom on the same level.

 - Accessible Modes of Transportation to 647 Fulton St.: